Franklinliu/SpCon-Artifact/README.md

 ## Quick Start

 ### Prerequisite
-We assume the users have installed Docker software suitable for their operation system.
++ We assume the users have installed Docker software suitable for their operation system.
 If not, please refer to the official website https://docs.docker.com/get-docker/ how to install Docker.
+The tested Docker version is 20.10.7.
++ SpCon needs to access internet to get source code and transaction history of smart contract from [Etherscan](https://etherscan.io/) and [BitQuery](https://bitquery.io/) website.
+We assume the reader has full access to this two website.

 The quick start can use the public docker image prepared for this artifact evalution.
 The two basic operation is to pull the docker image (from dockerhub) and then run a docker container to execute a task.
 Below shows the proper instructions for this.